 - Like-for-like growth: 4.1%

-However, since this stage, the restaurant sector has faced a “very challenging” combination of “well documented headwinds”.
+However, since this stage, the restaurant sector has faced a “very challenging” combination of “well-documented headwinds”.

 Due to these factors, Côte decided to take action by closing branches to avoid insolvency.
-Management hope that by taking this action now, they will be putting the company on the best possible footing to avoid further downsizing or the prospect of entering administration in future.
+Management hopes that by taking this action now, they will be putting the company on the best possible footing to avoid further downsizing or the prospect of entering administration in future.

 Despite these closures, the company is buoyant about its core brand, stating: "Our Côte restaurants continue to perform well, which is a testament to the strength of that offer."